NiuBClass666/myPipeline/README.md

 2. Add your credentials for both github and your image registry
 3. Switch the credential to yours in job "autoBuild"'s configuration

-4. Now you can find the web application at http://Your-web-EC2-ip:8000 which can automatically update itself when you commit code to your web application repo.
+4. Now you can find your web application at Green ELB DNS domain and Blue ELB DNS domain.
+Terminate either one group(blue or green) of EC2 instances.
+When you commit new code to your web application repo, that group will be built up again with the latest version of your application.
+Therefore, you can choose either keep or destroy the servers with older version depending on whether the latest one works properly.
+Just remember re-route your user traffic to ELB DNS domain of the group you chose to keep before destroy the other one, so there won't be any downtime.